Tools for hybrid teaching

-This is a live, interactive online classroom space.
-All staff and students at the University of Edinburgh have access to use Collaborate via Learn .
-It allows you to host a virtual classroom, present, discuss, debate, and record all that you do there.
+A virtual classroom is a live, interactive online classroom space.
+All staff and students at the University of Edinburgh have access to use either Collaborate or Zoom (two alternative virtual classroom platforms) via Blackboard Learn .
+Both allow you to host a virtual classroom, present, discuss, debate, and record all that you do there.

 You can make short videos for yourself to share with You can make short videos for yourself to share with your students using Media Hopper Create .
 These tools can be useful for introducing topics and steering students through your resources, letting them know what tasks they need to do.

 You can load your reading lists and other library resources online to make it easier for your students to access them from wherever they are.
 You may wish to prioritise digital materials so that students can easily access them online.